Madeline Argy: Personal life

-Argy is queer, having previously described herself as a lesbian.
+Argy is queer, having previously described herself as a bisexual.
 She came out to her family in 2020.
 She has stated that she suffered from depression during university.
 Forbes estimated that she earned more than $1 million from brand deals, including with Netflix, Spotify, and Coach, throughout 2023.

 Argy confirmed that she was dating rapper Central Cee, who wrote his July 2022 single "Doja" about Argy, in a TikTok video with him posted in September 2022.
 She shared on a September 2023 episode of Call Her Daddy that the two had broken up two months prior.
 The Independent and The Cut described their relationship as on-again, off-again.
 Argy later alleged in a five-part video series on TikTok posted in July 2024 that the two briefly got back together before Central Cee cheated on her with fellow rapper Ice Spice.
 She further alleged that the pair's collaborative single, "Did It First", which was released in July 2024 and describes both rappers cheating on their partners, was an admission of Central Cee's infidelity.